sardaukar/k8s-at-home-with-k3s/README.md

     Hostname 192.168.1.60
 ```

-If you use a different name for your server, edit `HOST` on the Makefile and the hostname condition in the `nodeAffinity` statements for Bookstack and Portainer
+If you use a different name for your server, edit `HOST` on the Makefile and the hostname condition in the `nodeAffinity` statements for Bookstack and Portainer.

 ## Steps